supatsara-wat/DepSafe/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-4. Don't forget to allow write permission for the GitHub workflow.
+4. Don't forget to allow write permission for the GitHub workflow!!
 `Settings tab > Actions > General and scroll down to the “Workflow permissions” section.`